senya/git-check-rebase/README.rst

 .. option:: --interactive

    For not-equal commits start and interactive comparison.
-For each pair of matching but not equeal commits ``git-change-diff`` is called.
+For each pair of matching but not equeal commits ``git-change-difftool`` is called.
 Zero return status is considered as "commits are OK", failure as "commits are not OK".
 Note, that to exit ``vimdiff`` with error code, you should use command ``:cq``.
 The information is stored into meta file.
 If ``--meta`` option is not specified, new meta file is created.
    ``--interactive`` may be used only when exatly two ranges are specified.

 Ranges: